-How to unfreeze a bank account in Malta?
+How to unfreeze a business account in Malta?

-You usually receive a notification from your bank when your account is about to be frozen.
-This could be either from the entity that froze your account or from the bank itself.
-In such cases, it's best to immediately contact your bank and explain the situation to unfreeze your account.
-Avoiding these circumstances can lead to a drop in your credit score and hefty bank fees.
+You usually receive a notification from your financial services provider when your business account is about to be frozen.
+This could be either from the entity that froze your business account or from the financial institution itself.
+In such cases, it's best to immediately contact your provider and explain the situation to unfreeze your business account.
+Avoiding these circumstances can lead to a drop in your credit score and hefty fees.

-Once you have contacted your bank and determined the reason for the freeze, there are a few steps you'll need to take in order to unfreeze your account.
+Once you have contacted your provider and determined the reason for the freeze, there are a few steps you'll need to take in order to unfreeze your account.
 The specific steps will depend on the type of freeze that has been placed on your account.
-However, generally speaking, you will need to provide the bank with documentation or information that proves that the funds in your account are not being used for illegal purposes, to cover up unusual debts or to purchase items that are not authorised by your bank.
-Once you have provided the bank with all the necessary information, you should be able to have your account back up and running within a few days.
+However, generally speaking, you will need to provide the provider with documentation or information that proves that the funds in your account are not being used for illegal purposes, to cover up unusual debts or to purchase items that are not authorised.
+Once you have provided with all the necessary information, you should be able to have your account back up and running within a few days.

 How wamo’s business account is making it easier to run a business in Malta?

-If you're tired of dealing with banks that freeze your accounts without good reason and take a long processing time to rectify these situations, then wamo could be a great solution for you.
-Unlike traditional banks in Malta, wamo is a bank service provider that enables businesses to manage their finances on the go through their real exchange rates, competitive fees, quick customer support and access to international business transactions.
+If you're tired of dealing with institutions that freeze your accounts without good reason and take a long processing time to rectify these situations, then wamo could be a great solution for you.
+Unlike traditional institutions in Malta, wamo is a financial service provider that enables businesses to manage their finances on the go through their real exchange rates, competitive fees, quick customer support and access to international business transactions.

 Regardless of the size of your business, you can easily open a business account and start managing all your finances in one place.
 As wamo is not a regular bank, the platform is more flexible and brings additional features that are tailored to meet business requirements at a quick pace.
 At the same time, you can get instant debit cards, virtual cards, multi-currency accounts and payment codes.

 wamo’s dedication to great customer service with a response time in Chat of under 3 minutes, means that should you need help with your account, you will always have access to speaking with a human being (not a bot!).
-Plus, with wamo's business banking solution, you'll get all the features and benefits needed to run your business smoothly.
-From online banking with multiple accounts, GB and EU IBANs, virtual and physical debit cards and free wamo-to-wamo payments, we've got everything covered.
+Plus, with wamo's financial service solutions for businesses, you'll get all the features and benefits needed to run your business smoothly.
+From online financial service provision with multiple accounts, GB and EU IBANs, virtual and physical debit cards and free wamo-to-wamo payments, we've got everything covered.